dkwasny/PuppetConfig/README.md

 The **stacks** scripts are meant to turn on a logical grouping of **daemons** scripts that enable a funcitonal grid.
 Here is a list of the stacks I have setup so far.
 * Stacks
-  * hadoop
-    * Starts all hdfs and yarn daemons
+  * hadoop: Starts all hdfs and yarn daemons
-  * hbase
-    * Starts all hdfs, yarn, zookeeper and hbase daemons.
+  * hbase: Starts all hdfs, yarn, zookeeper and hbase daemons.
-  * solrcloud
-    * Starts all hdfs, yarn, zookeeper and solr daemons.
+  * solrcloud: Starts all hdfs, yarn, zookeeper and solr daemons.
-  * all
-    * Starts all the things!
+  * all: Starts all the things!

 .goeshere Files
 -----------